-Ashley, a Republican, was the representative for Ohio's 10th congressional district from 1865 to 1869.
+Ashley was the representative for Ohio’s 10th congressional district and was a Republican.
+He served from 1865 to 1869.

 From Dec 1859 to Mar 1869, Ashley missed 872 of 3,001 roll call votes, which is 29.1%.
 This is on par with the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.